Microsoft 365 global tenant performance optimization for China users

 As a first step, it is crucial that you follow our benchmark network guidance at Network planning and performance tuning for Microsoft 365.
 The primary goal should be to avoid accessing global Microsoft 365 services from the Internet in China if possible.

 - Leverage your existing private network to carry Microsoft 365 network traffic between China office networks and offshore locations that egress on the public Internet outside China.
 Almost any location outside China will provide a clear benefit.
 Network administrators can further optimize by egressing in areas with low-latency interconnect with the Microsoft global network.
-Hong Kong, Singapore, Japan, and South Korea are examples.
+Hong Kong Special Administrative Region, Singapore, Japan, and South Korea are examples.

 - Configure user devices to access the corporate network over a VPN connection to allow Microsoft 365 traffic to transit the corporate network's private offshore link.
 Ensure that VPN clients are either not configured to use split tunneling, or that user devices are configured to ignore split tunneling for Microsoft 365 traffic.
 For additional information on optimizing VPN connectivity for Teams and real-time media traffic, see this section.